DRIFT: NEW WORKS BY E.E.KONO FEBRUARY-JUNE 2024

 DUBUQUE MUSEUM OF ART

-E. E. Kono grew up in the Driftless Area of the Upper Mississippi River Valley.
-It’s a region defined by the river whose flowing waters link land to the sea, past to the present, and local to global.
-The area’s ancient limestone bluffs are scattered with fossils from a prehistoric sea and dotted with effigy mounds shaped like bears and birds and serpents by Eastern Woodland Natives.
-Growing up in such a place taught Kono to perceive the world in ways that she might not have otherwise: A world full of connections and layered meanings that drift between cultures and time.
+Dubuque-artist E. E. Kono returns to DuMA for a solo exhibition of fantastical tempera paintings that explore history, myth, and legend.
+Kono is inspired by the Driftless Area’s landscape.
+For her, the region is defined by a river that links the land to the sea, the complex past to a shifting present, and local to global.
+Ancient limestone bluffs are scattered with fossils from a prehistoric sea and dotted with effigy mounds shaped like bears and birds and serpents by Eastern Woodland Natives.
+Growing up in such a place taught Kono to perceive the world as full of connections and layered meanings that drift between cultures and time.

 Kono specializes in the use of egg tempera and silverpoint.
 The creation of each painting begins with a meticulously detailed metal point drawing on a traditional gesso surface.
 This method is a tribute to the significant role precious metals have played in shaping Western culture.
 The artist employs ground pigments sourced from various parts of the world, blending them with egg yolk and applying them in numerous semi-translucent layers.
 The resulting technique is characterized by its linear qualities and purity of color.